-Writers Write is your one-stop writing resource.
+Writers Write is a short story writing resource.
 In this post, we talk about the two types of conflict to squeeze into a short story.

 2 Types Of Conflict To Squeeze Into A Short Story

 In the previous 12 Short Stories post, we discussed inner and outer conflict.